jack4455667788/RunWaterfoxFromRamdisk_ForSSDFreaks/README.md

 USAGE:

 I create a symbolic link using mklink to make a 0kb .exe from the .bat, so I can make a shortcut to it in the start menu which I pin to the taskbar.
-Because ImDisk requires admin priveleges, the UAC will be engaged :(
+I have converted the script to no longer show the uac, but it accomplishes this miracle through sacrificing the security of the system's administrator account.
+Use the previous version (the latest one that does not use runas.exe, feb 15 2019) or modify the way that imdisk is executed to work for you (or suggest a better solution, please!).

 On the first execution your profile in local and roaming are renamed to .backup, a ramdisk is created, and both .backup folders are copied there.
 Symlinks are then created between the ramdisk and original paths of the profile folders.